Reference ROM Specification

 - Read Caliptra SoC

-FLOW_STATUSregister to wait for Caliptra Ready for Fuses state - Read non-secret fuse registers from creator SW OTP partition in OpenTitan OTP controller.
-The list of fuses and their sizes are reproduced here, but the authoritative fuse map is contained in the main Caliptra specification.
+- Read non-secret fuses from the OTP controller.
+The authoritative fuse map is contained in the main Caliptra specification.

 - Write fuse data to Caliptra SoC interface fuse registers.
+The following fuses are written to the corresponding Caliptra registers:

 - Poll on Caliptra